AndrewZheng-1011/legged_planner/README.md

 1. Change code s.t. modularize reliance on OCS2
 2. Add architectural change s.t. compatible with either a server or subcriber/publisher framework
 3. Add asynchronous threading s.t. different motion command interfaces can operate at different frequencies
+4. Update README.md to add what the ROS input and outputs are for easier usage